OctopusDeploy/People/README.md

 ## Contributions

 This is a living document, maintained by the very people it affects.
 You should raise issues and pull requests.
-Pull requests will be accepted by a peer, once it has reached reasonable consensus amongs the people affected by the change.
+Pull requests will be accepted by a peer, once it has reached reasonable consensus among the people affected by the change.